ckgresla/MI6/intel/SpinningUp.md

 The RL Problem
 - Fundamentally, Reinforcement Learning is about Maximizing Reward (be it a Finite or Infinite-Discounted measure) by selecting a Policy that when applied by an Agent maximizes *Expected Return* across Trajectories. (expected because environments may have Stochasticity baked in to the State Transitions that are non-incorporatable to the Policy, at least not entirely in their full resolution)
 - The Central Optimization Problem boils down to Selecting the Policy (pi) that maximizes *expected reward*, which approximates the *optimal policy* (pi_star)
+- Expected Return is typically represented mathematically as; J(pi) (where pi is a Policy) and the Central Optimization Problem looks like; pi_star = argmax J(pi) (take the Policy that maximizes Expected Return, this approximates or is equivalent to the Optimal Policy)

 Value Functions